3D printing for architects and the architecture industry

 - 3D printers to build realistic and detailed architectural models, often used to promote a project by showcasing the final result in 3D, in a visually striking way.

-What are the benefits of 3D printing for architecture?
+What are the benefits of 3D printing in architecture?

-The Fused Deposition Modeling (FDM) technology is well adapted for 3D printing basic architectural models.
+The Fused Deposition Modeling (FDM, also known as FFF) technology is well adapted for 3D printing basic architectural models.
+Most desktop 3D printers are FDM/FFF and use plastic filament as consumable.

-3D printing saves time in the early design and creation phases by reducing the lead-time for architectural model production and allowing quick tests of concepts and iterations.
+One of the main advantages of 3D printing in architecture: productivity gains.
+Indeed, 3D printing can save time in the early design and creation phases by reducing the lead-time for architectural model production and allowing quick tests of concepts and iterations.

 While it can take several days to build an architectural model manually using wood or foam, 3D printing can deliver results in just hours.
 A 3D printer can operate overnight for the larger models, which take longer to print.